awsdocs/amazon-aurora-user-guide/doc_source/USER_ExportSnapshot.md

 | 2\.04\.4 and higher | 5\.7 |
 | 1\.19\.2 and higher | 5\.6 |

 The following table shows the Aurora PostgreSQL engine versions that are supported for exporting snapshot data to Amazon S3\.
-For more information about Aurora PostgreSQL engine versions, see [Engine versions for Amazon Aurora PostgreSQL](AuroraPostgreSQL.Updates.20180305.md)\.
+For more information about Aurora PostgreSQL engine versions, see [Amazon Aurora PostgreSQL releases and engine versions](AuroraPostgreSQL.Updates.20180305.md)\.

 | Aurora PostgreSQL version | PostgreSQL\-compatible version |